dbgrande/Grande/README.md

 *New:* Microtonal Collection
 ============================

-In addition to the previously existing Quant31, I have now added three other microtonal modules.
+In addition to the previously existing Quant31, I have now added four other microtonal modules.

 ![Grande Microtonal Modules](images/microtonal_collection.png "Microtonal Collection")